mvarga1989/mvarga1989/README.md

 ## Professional Interests and Activities

 My professional interests are in geospatial sciences.
 I am searching for implementation of novel theoretical implementations and using them in original applications.
 Topic-wise I am focusing on engineering, satellite, physical, and geometric geodesy.
-These fields have tremendeous potential for complementarity in large number of other disciplines.
-Thus, I have been working on the projects with professionaly from many other discplines, such as geophysics, geoinformatics, agriculture, robotics, civil engineering and architecture.
-My specific  strenthts are in:
+These fields have a tremendous potential for complementarity in large number of other disciplines.
+Thus, I have been working on the projects with professionally from many other disciplines, such as geophysics, geoinformatics, agriculture, robotics, civil engineering and architecture.

+My specific interest have been in:
 - geodetic reference systems (terrestrial, celestial, height and time);
 - geospatial data collection, processing, integration, analysis, and interpretation using GNSS, total station, level, terrestrial laser scanner, laser tracker, camera, radar, gravimeter, and magnetometer;
 - high-precision GNSS and navigation;